OpenTechSchool-Brussels/material-template/template-explanation.markdown

 Everything was done so that you would have to modify as less files as possible.
 This template uses Jekyll as a back bone.
 You can publish it whenever jekyll is installed.
 If you're making the course for OTS, think of hosting that on a github page, many workshops are already there.

 First, you'll need to copy past the whole folder of this template.
-Then you'll only have to modify a few files (`_config.yml`, `_data/authors/yml` and `index.markdown`.) and add the ones representing your course's pages.
+Then you'll only have to modify a few files (`_config.yml`, `_data/authors/yml` and `index.html`.) and add the ones representing your course's pages.

 #####Configuration: `_config.yml`#####
 In this file we descrive configuration parameteres that are on the website scale.
 Nothing much to be done here, you'll only need to modify two elements: